timschott/interview-prep/ds/core-python-notes.md

 # Python

-* Python is the main language used to solve coding problems during interviews.
-* Growing comfortable with its data structures and flows is essential to finding optimal solutions to algorithm problems.

 ## Sequences: List, Tuple, Range

 * Essentially, everything that the immutable types can do mutable types can do as well